jordanmcdougall/blog/content/what-are-nfts.md

 ## What are NFTs?

 When something is non-fungible, it has certain properties or characteristics that makes it unique, meaning it cannot be simply swapped or traded.
+Conversely, when something is fungible, it can be considered interchangable.
+For example, currency is a fungible commodity - you can swap a $10 bill for another $10 bill and still be left with the same perceived value.

-The recent craze in the marketplace has centered around the application of Non-Fungible Tokens (NFTs) as a means of demonstrating provenance and ownership over digital assets, primarily artwork.
+The recent craze in the marketplace has centered around the application of Non-Fungible Tokens (NFTs), i.e tokens that cannot be swapped or exchanged for other NFT tokens, as a means of demonstrating provenance and ownership over digital assets.

 ## Buying and Selling NFTs